ibm-cloud-docs/BlockStorage/ordering-through-cli.md

 {:note}
 {:important}

-For more information about authorizing hosts to access the {{site.data.keyword.blockstorageshort}} through the API, see [authorize_host_to_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/block/#SoftLayer.managers.block.BlockStorageManager.authorize_host_to_volume){: external}
+For more information about authorizing hosts to access the {{site.data.keyword.blockstorageshort}} through the API, see [authorize_host_to_volume](https://softlayer-python.readthedocs.io/en/latest/api/managers/block/#SoftLayer.managers.block.BlockStorageManager.authorize_host_to_volume){: external}.
 {:tip}

 For the limit on simultaneous authorizations, see the [FAQs](/docs/infrastructure/BlockStorage?topic=block-storage-faqs).